owl4ce/dotfiles/README.md

   <img alt="" align="right" width="400px" src="https://i.imgur.com/JhcL3k6.png"/>
 </a>

-You might be here looking for (Linux) rice references or to (full?) replicate my personal configurations of my favorite Openbox Window Manager and some apps as well. :snowman:
+You might be here looking for (Linux) rice reference or to (full?) replicate my personal configuration of my favorite Openbox Window Manager and several apps as well. :snowman:

 Most were written from scratch.
 Some details: